A group effort

 The type of foundation or footings and slab you build your garage on will depend on your budget, the size of the garage, the grade and the soil conditions.
 Pouring just a slab with a thickened perimeter is the least expensive and a perfectly acceptable option if you have good soil conditions (not spongy).
-Adding one course of block to a slab keeps the framing farther up from the ground, which may be necessary depending on the grade.
+Adding one course of block to a slab keeps the garage door framing farther up from the ground, which may be necessary depending on the grade.
 The most expensive option is laying several courses of blocks on top of frost footings, and then resting the edges of the slab on the blocks.
 But this is also the most durable and long-lasting option.
 Large garages and sites with deep organic topsoil conditions may require either this method or lots of digging and lots of fill.

 To Slope or Not to Slope…

 If you plan to park a car in your garage, you’ll want a sloped floor so the water/ snow tracked in can run back out.
 Even if you want a flat floor for a shop space, the area near the overhead door should be sloped down so rainwater doesn’t run back into the building.
 A good concrete crew will be able to slope just the areas that need it and keep the other areas flat, so you won’t have to build on an unlevel surface.